lawrence501/5e-cli/README.md

 - New loot option: attunement-requiring magic items.
 Any that fit into an equipment slot already in use are reflavoured to be on another slot.
 Can only attune to 1 at a time.
 Use existing wondrous weightings of rarities, but pushed 1 up (making the 2% Artifacts).
 Obviously, this means they will be pretty powerful, and must therefore be high on the loot table

-- Replace hard doubled mods with min 3pts
+- Replace hard doubled mods with min 3pts (or just use D4 system? min 3 -> min 2 -> min 1 for 1 affix, 2, and 3 respectively)

 - Change books such that they are modifiers on generic types of powers, eg. your sphere AoE powers are now lines with length of their diameter